Current Size: 100%

 Different types of intellectual property are protected by different means.

 In the U.S., patents may be available to any person who "invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof."
-Patent protection must be sought by application with the U.S. Patent and Trademark Office (USPTO).
+Patent protection must be sought by application with the U.S. Patent and Trademark Office (USPTO) (link is external).
 There are three types of patents:

 Online IPR Tutorial (Module 3)